BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the best-known genes linked to breast cancer risk.

-A person who has a BRCA1/2 mutation is sometimes called a BRCA1 or BRCA2 mutation “carrier.”
+A person who has a BRCA1/2 mutation is sometimes called a BRCA1/2 carrier.

 Like other gene mutations, BRCA1/2 mutations are rare in the general population.
-In the U.S., between one in 400 and one in 800 people in the general population have a BRCA1/2 mutation.
-However, prevalence varies by ethnic group.
-Among Ashkenazi Jewish women and men, about one in 40 carry a BRCA1/2 mutation .
+In the U.S., about 1 in 400 people have a BRCA1/2 mutation .

-Prevalence of BRCA1 and BRCA2 mutations among women with breast cancer by ethnic group (U.S.)
+Prevalence of BRCA1/2 mutations among U.S. women with breast cancer by ethnic group (in alphabetical order)

 Data not available

-Men can also carry BRCA1/2 mutations and may pass these mutations on to their children.
+Men can have BRCA1 and BRCA2 gene mutations and can pass them on to their children.

-While only five to 10 percent of breast cancers in women are likely related to gene mutations, up to 40 percent of breast cancers in men may be related to BRCA2 mutations .
-This means that men who develop breast cancer are more likely to have an inherited gene mutation than women who develop breast cancer.
+While 5-10 percent of breast cancers in women are thought to be due to gene mutations, up to 40 percent of breast cancers in men may be related to BRCA2 mutations .

 Learn more about breast cancer in men.

-For a summary of research studies on BRCA1/2 mutations and cancer, visit the Breast Cancer Research section.
+For a summary of research studies on BRCA1/2 mutations and breast cancer, visit the Breast Cancer Research Studies section.

-Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.
-Most women who get breast cancer are not BRCA1/2 mutation carriers.
-Genetic testing is recommended only for certain people, including those with [89,244]:
+Genetic testing gives people the chance to learn if their breast cancer is due to an inherited gene mutation.

 Learn more about genetic testing.